Ojos del Salado Volcano (6.893 masl) Expedition

 Reservations

-To reserve your place in the Ojos del Salado Volcano expedition, you can do so by paying a fixed amount of $500.000.- CLP through Bank Transfer, Mercado Pago Payment Link (WebPay) or PayPal Payment Link.
+To reserve your place in the Ojos del Salado Volcano expedition, you can do so by paying a fixed amount of $500.000.- CLP through Bank Transfer (national or international bank transfer), Mercado Pago Payment Link (WebPay) or PayPal Payment Link.

 You can choose the published date you want: If you are watching us from a smartphone, you will see the dates at the bottom (below) and if you are watching us from a computer, the dates will be on the left side.